ember-learn/guides-source/guides/release/components-update/introducing-components.md

 ### The Sent Message

-Let's do it again.
-Pull out the sent message, and then include it in our application template.
+Let's repeat the process of creating a component again.
+We can pull out the "sent" message, and then include it in our application template.

 ```handlebars {data-filename="app/components/sent-message.hbs"}
 <aside class="current-user">